Did Mendel "cheat" ?

 (1) Statistical analysis of the

-predicted 3:1 ratio than would be

-given the number of
+predicted 3:1 ratio than would be expected given the number of

 observations.
 This has led to suggestions that Mendel

 hypothesis, or even fabricated the data outright.
 An

 ratios close to 3:1 in early counts, and thereafter continued

 been obtained.
 Researchers nowadays would per-determine the

 sophistication was not available in the the 1860s.

-worked with seven genes, and Pisum
+worked with seven genes, and

-randomly-chosen genes would each occur on a separate
+seven randomly-chosen genes would each occur on a separate

 chromosome would have shown linkage,

 which would have been unexplainable by Mendel's rules.
 [Remember that chromosomes had not

-must have thrown out some dihybrid results
+must have thrown out some dihybrid results that didn't fit his

-disequilibrium.
-Since there are (7)(7-1)/2
+As there are (7)(7-1)/2 = 21

-crosses, and Mendel reported results from
+possible dihybrid crosses, and Mendel reported results from

 only a few of these (not including the linked pair), there is

-no basis on which to

-accuracy and completeness of his dihybrid results.
+no reason to doubt the accuracy of his dihybrid results.